probmods/probmods2/chapters/inference-algorithms.md

 time(infModel, 10)
 ~~~~

-Notice that the time it takes for this program to run doesn't depend on the baserate.
+Notice that the time it takes for this program to run doesn't depend on the baserate (use the code above to prove this to yourself).
 Unfortunately it does depend critically on the number of random choices in an execution history: the number of possible histories that must be considered grows exponentially in the number of random choices.
 To see this we modify the model to allow a flexible number of `flip` choices:

 ~~~~
 ///fold: